-In the climate change debate, green energy mostly tops the list of changes that the world can implement to save the blue planet from the rising temperature-threatening pace.
+When discussing the impact of climate change, green energy mostly tops the list of changes that the world can implement to save the blue planet from the rising temperature-threatening pace (Bin Farid, 2021).
 However, when we consider renewable energy as an alternative energy source, we often forget to take into account its disadvantages.

 Nonetheless, world leaders and international organizations are paying more and more attention to climate change these days.
-They’ve realized that for a sustainable future, we need to reduce our greenhouse gasses emissions.
-Now whether they use renewable energy sources for it, keeping in mind their disadvantages, is a separate question.
+They’ve realized that for a sustainable future, everyone needs to understand what the advantage of switching to renewable energy is, and how there is a need to drastically reduce greenhouse gas emissions globally.
+Now whether they use renewable energy sources for it, keeping in mind their disadvantages, is a separate question (Bataut, 2021).

 According to a recent climate change prediction report, There is at least a 20% chance that the average global temperatures will temporarily increase by more than 1.5 degrees Celsius by 2024 (Carrington, 2020).
 After the report, the UN Secretary-General, António Guterres, said, “Humanity is waging war on nature and this is suicidal—nature always strikes back and it is already doing so.”
 (Harvey, 2020).